blog76/outstatic_blogs/outstatic/content/chatbots/how-to-use-humata-ai-gpt-for-your-files-free-pdf-reader.md

 Now that your PDF is loaded and prepared for interaction, it's time to ask Humata AI questions:

 1\.
-Click the "Ask" Button.
+Click the “Ask” Button.

 2\.
 On the right side of the screen, you'll see the loaded PDF document.